neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 ### `neu create <binaryName>`

-Creates a new Neutralinojs app using the [minimal template](https://github.com/neutralinojs/neutralinojs-minimal).
+Creates a new Neutralinojs app based on a template.

 #### Parameters